 The first volume of The Graduate Review was published on June 30, 2016.
 This journal contained six varied and interesting articles along with three very creative artistic works.
-The authors and artists represented in Volume I of The Graduate Review were graduates or current graduate students from the departments of political science, English, criminal justice, special education, art, and the School of Social Work.
-A beautiful photograph entitled “Snow Dune” graced the cover of the journal.
+The authors and artists represented in volume I of The Graduate Review were graduates or current graduate students from the departments of political science, English, criminal justice, special education, art, and the School of Social Work.
+A beautiful photograph titled “Snow Dune” graced the cover of the journal.

 Submissions to The Graduate Review follow the double-blind review process.
 The journal’s advisory board initially reviews all submissions and then forwards these submissions to faculty members from relevant academic disciplines.
 Once the faculty reviews are complete, these reviews are forwarded to the journal submitters.

 Projects Eligible for Publication in The Graduate Review

 Research studies, creative writing, poetry, commentaries, book reviews, and artistic works are welcomed submissions for The Graduate Review.
 Works that are written or created by one student or co-authored or co-created by more than one student will be accepted for consideration.
 For co-authored/co-created works, at least one student should be a graduate student at Bridgewater State University.